scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 To enable the Auditor service, you can follow the [Enable Auditor](#enable-auditor) section.

-### AWS RDS Databases(MySQL PostgreSQL, Oracle, SQL Server, Aurora), Azure Databases for MySQL, PostgreSQL

-#### Requirements

-* The JDBC connection URL (`JDBC_CONNECTION_URL`) format may vary according to the cloud service provider and database you choose.
-Please check the official documentation and confirm the connection URL format.
-* For `Azure Database for MySQL` use <ACCOUNT_USERNAME@HOST_NAME> instead of <ACCOUNT_USERNAME> for `username` and `dbUsername` values when updating the configuration files.
+### JDBC Databases

 #### Configure schema-loading-custom-values

-To create the Scalar DL schema in AWS RDS databases, you need to update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file.
+To create the Scalar DL schema in JDBC databases, you need to update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file.

 **With Kubernetes secrets**